Onnyx21/maths/README.md

 Simple project to help doing maths

 Most of the code is written by ChatGPT

+Happy learning !